The Winterthur Library

 Matted ink and wash drawings of rural scenes, one of a church, the other a mill (the two matted together), by G.W.
 Janvier, April 1800.

-an undated, unsigned sampler (alphabets and numbers only).
+sampler (alphabets and numbers only), undated, unsigned.

 Pink satin bag, which contained the sampler